I3N0dWZm/I3N0dWZm.github.io/PDF/FOPN_foweb_Printer_Privilege_Escalation.md

 Request=DocPerm = RetVal=Answer&Stamp=0000000000&ServId=InstallComplete&DocuId=D-700&Ident3ID=number3&Ident4ID=number4&Code=mnopq&Perms=105
 ```

-Plan of action - if i can re-send the code to open the file and change the perms field to increase privileges, i can then print ...
+Plan of action - if i can re-send the code to open the file and change the perms field to increase privileges, i can then print.

-using mitmproxy i was able to build a basic python script to intercept the requests and modify the responses.
+Using mitmproxy i was able to build a basic python script to intercept the requests (store the unique id codes) and modify the responses.

-i found running the script below with this command allowed me to increase privilege.
+I found running the script below with this command allowed me to increase privilege and print the pdf.

 ```text
 mitmweb -s filters.py --web-host 127.0.0.1 --web-port 8081  --listen-port 8079 --listen-host 127.0.0.1 --ssl-insecure